what are the most unused keys on a keyboard 1

 F11

-Similar to F5, the F11 key is often associated with web browsing and document viewing.
+Like F5, the F11 key is often associated with web browsing and document viewing.
 Pressing F11 in most web browsers enables fullscreen mode, maximizing your viewing area and removing distractions.
 This can be particularly beneficial when immersing yourself in online videos, presentations, or other media.
 Additionally, some software applications, such as multimedia players or document viewers, utilize F11 to access a dedicated fullscreen mode, providing an enhanced viewing experience.

 F12